-Roman was a Christian leader who worked tirelessly with his church and with partners across Europe to develop new and exciting green initiatives, especially with a focus on renewable energy technology and underpinned by a passion to respect and protect the integrity of God’s inhabited Earth.
+The European Christian Environmental Network Roman Juriga Award (RJA) for inspirational innovation for church environmental projects across Europe has been launched in June 2017 in memory Roman Juriga, one of the founding members of ECEN and a Christian leader who worked tirelessly with his church and with partners across Europe to develop new and exciting green initiatives, especially with a focus on renewable energy technology and underpinned by a passion to respect and protect the integrity of God’s inhabited Earth.

-The RJA will be issued every two years at the ECEN assemblies, with the winner receiving €2,000, a plaque and certificate.
-Submissions will be assessed by a small ECEN panel of judges through the ECEN Enabling Team.
+The Roman Juriga Award will be issued every two years, with the winner receiving €2,000, a plaque and certificate.
+Submissions will be assessed by the ECEN panel of judges through the ECEN Enabling Team.

 ECEN is thankful for sponsorship contributions enabling the Award and for the support from:

 Council of Episcopal Conferences of Europe (CCEE)